Four Rooms: Penthouse – "The Man from Hollywood"

-The penthouse is occupied by famous director Chester Rush (Tarantino) and his friends, including Angela.
-They request a block of wood, three nails, a ball of twine, a bucket of ice, a doughnut for Chester, a club sandwich for Angela, and a hatchet "as sharp as the Devil himself".
-Ted is invited to join their challenge: Chester's friend Norman (Paul Calderón) has bet he can light his Zippo cigarette lighter ten times in a row; if Norman succeeds, he will win Chester's car, but if he fails, his pinky will be cut off.
-Ted, asked to "wield the hatchet" should Norman fail, tries to leave, but Chester offers $100 to hear them out and another $900 to perform this assigned role.
-Norman's lighter fails on the first try, and Ted immediately chops off his pinky, sweeps up the money, and leaves the penthouse with an energetic step.
+The penthouse is occupied by famous director Chester Rush (Tarantino) and his friends.
+They request a block of wood, three nails, a ball of twine, a bucket of ice, a doughnut, a club sandwich, and a hatchet.
+Once Ted brings in the items, substituting a meat cleaver for the hatchet, he is invited to join their challenge.
+Inspired by the Alfred Hitchcock Presents episode "Man from the South" (referred to in the film as "The Man from Rio"), Chester's friend Norman (Paul Calderón) has bet his little finger against Chester's beloved vintage Chevrolet Chevelle that he can ignite his Zippo lighter ten times in a row.
+Ted tries to leave, but Chester entices him to stay by offering $100 to hear him out and a further $900 to act as referee and sever Norman's finger should he lose the bet.
+Ted agrees to participate.
+Norman's lighter fails on the first try, and Ted immediately chops off his little finger, sweeps up the money, and leaves the penthouse with a spring in his step.
 As the credits roll, Chester and company frantically prepare to take a screaming Norman to the hospital.